bendtherules/bendtherules.github.com/posts/email-1-break-continue-or-switch?.md

 What's common between `continue`, `break`, `return` and `throw`?
 They are all control flow statements and internally, return a [completion record](https://tc39.es/ecma262/#sec-completion-record-specification-type).

 Why is this called control flow?
-Well, normally - .
+Well, normally our .
 A control flow is something
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2Mjc4NzAyNjEsLTUzNDU0NDYzMl19
+eyJoaXN0b3J5IjpbMTQyNDk2Njg5MCwtNTM0NTQ0NjMyXX0=
 -->